 GDPR legislation requires that any personal data you hold must be accurate, complete and corrected when it’s not.
 Unfortunately human error is rife in spreadsheets; a study by Salesforce found that 88% of spreadsheets contained at least one error.

-As an accountant, you're probably more likely to keep information accurate and up to date than those in most other professions.
+As an accountant or bookkeeper, you're probably more likely to keep information accurate and up to date than those in most other professions.
 However, spreadsheets are notoriously unreliable and there have been many high-profile cases where mistakes in spreadsheets have had costly repercussions.

 3. It can be difficult to keep tabs on spreadsheets